mattrussi/gitlab-com-runbooks/docs/cloudflare/managing-traffic.md

 Cloudflare settings are managed with [Terraform](https://ops.gitlab.net/gitlab-com/gl-infra/config-mgmt/-/blob/master/environments/gprd)

-Any changes to Cloudflare settings should be made via an MR to the appropriate environment in *config-mgmt*.
-Any settings changes that are not commited to the source code may be overwritten next time the terraform apply pipeline runs.
+Any changes to Cloudflare settings should be made via an MR to the appropriate environment in `config-mgmt`.
+Any settings changes that are not committed to the source code may be overwritten next time the Terraform apply pipeline runs.

 GitLab Pages and the GitLab registry are not yet fronted by Cloudflare, so these blocks would not affect them.